 What will be going on at the airport in the next couple of years?

-PY: The Three-Runway System work has started and there are other bits of work underway.
+PY: The work on the third runway at Hong Kong International Airport has started and there are other bits of work underway.
 Terminal 1 is being extended between Aisle K and the Regal Hotel, which will bring a new aisle with 40 additional check-in desks and two baggage belts.
 As soon as these works are finished in 2019, Terminal 2 will be closed for expansion as part of the redevelopment programme.
 All the airlines from T2 will be merged into T1.
 You can imagine how busy it will be.